rOpenGov/eurostat/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 R tools to access open data from [Eurostat](http://ec.europa.eu/eurostat).
 Data search, download, manipulation and visualization.
+See the [package homepage](http://ropengov.github.io/eurostat) for further info.

-### Installation and use
+### Installation

 To install the CRAN release version, use: